Flexksx/Formal-Languages-Labs/README.md

 # Formal Languages and Finite Automatons
+## Description
-Laboratory works for Formal Languages and Finite Automata course
+This repository is about the laboratory works assigned at the university for the Formal Language and Finite Automatons course.
+They often build on top of each other, reusing code and adding new algorithms to complete the purpose of the lab.